Python-SIP/sip/sphinx/directives.rst

 variables are made available:

 Py_buffer \*sipBuffer
-    When the use of the limited API is disabled, this is a pointer to the Python buffer structure.
+    When the use of the limited Python API is disabled, this is a pointer to the Python buffer structure.

 *type* \*sipCpp
     This is a pointer to the structure or class instance.
 Its *type* is a